Dulysse/todo-app/README.md

 This will:

-* Start the backend and MongoDB using Docker Compose
+* Start the MongoDB database using Docker Compose

 ### 🛑 Stop the containers